-(Same as Yiddish II) Prerequisite: Jewish Studies 7.
-Lecture, 3 hours.
+(Same as Yiddish 2)

+Prerequisite: Jewish Studies 7.

 Attention to grammar, syntax, vocabulary, and conversational skills is given in addition to attainment of greater proficiency in reading and writing.
-Opportunities are provided for reading and studying Yiddish poetry and prose in the original, e.g., Sholem Aleichem, Peretz, Asch, Leyvik, Manger, and many others.
+Opportunities are provided for reading and studying Yiddish poetry and prose in the original.